 Attribute Name Instruction Species code Use the appropriate NFPS code in Part 2 of Schedule 2.
 Enter the exact species code if possible; otherwise, enter the "other" species code.
 For example, if you catch a seabird and you think it is a petrel but can't identify the individual species, enter the code XXP, which is the code for unidentified petrels, prions and shearwaters.
 Number uninjured Applies to seabirds, marine mammals, reptiles, or protected fish species caught.
 Enter the number of each species released alive and uninjured (see definition above).
 Number injured Applies to seabirds, marine mammals, reptiles, or protected fish species caught.
 Enter the number of each species released alive but injured (see definition above).
 Number dead Applies to seabirds, marine mammals, reptiles, or protected fish species caught.
 Enter the number of each species returned to the sea dead.
 Estimated weight (kg) Applies to species of coral, sponge, or bryozoan.
 Enter the weight of each species caught.
 Weights of less than 1 kg may be recorded as fractions of a kilogram.
 Other weights may be rounded down to the nearest whole kg.
 Seabird capture code See Part 2C of Schedule 2.
-If the seabird was taken while trawling, use the appropriate code based on whether you think the bird was caught in the net or in the warps.
-Record "other" if you are unsure where the bird was taken or if it was not taken in the net or warps.
+If the seabird was caught as a result of interaction with trawl fishing gear, use the appropriate code based on whether you think the bird was caught in the net or in the warps.
+Record "other" if you are unsure where the bird was caught or if it was not taken in the net or warps.

-Attribute Name Instruction If the seabird was taken by the surface longline, bottom longline or trot line methods, use the appropriate code based on whether you think the bird was taken while setting or hauling.
+Attribute Name Instruction If the seabird was caught as a result of interaction with surface longline, bottom longline or trot line fishing gear, use the appropriate code based on whether you think the bird was caught while setting or hauling.
 If unsure, enter the code for "other".
+If the seabird is caught as a result of a deck strike, use the appropriate code.
 Use the Notes field for any further information.
-A seabird capture code must not be provided for any fishing method other than trawl, surface longline, bottom longline or trot line.
+A seabird capture code does not need to be provided for any fishing method other than trawl, surface longline, bottom longline, trot line, or a deck strike.
 Tag Enter any identifier (such as a band on a seabird's leg or a tag on a marine mammal) that you are able to safely obtain.
 Record the numbers of each identifier obtained.